UniMath/agda-unimath/src/foundation/reflexive-relations.lagda.md

 This action on identifications can be seen as an instance of a dependent function over the diagonal map `Δ : A → A × A`, a situation wich can be generalized.
-At the present time, however, the library lacks infrastructure for the general formulation of the action on identifications of dependent functions over functions yielding binary dependent identifications.
+At the time of writing, however, the library lacks infrastructure for the general formulation of the action on identifications of dependent functions over functions yielding binary dependent identifications.

 ```agda
 module _